Vasik96/gtav-sourcecode-build-guide/README.md

 <h1 align="left"> 📜 GTA V Source Code Build Guide </h1>

-Please fork this if you can to prevent R* from taking down these guides.

 This tutorial will accompany you in compiling and setting up GTA 5 source code.
 <h1 align="left"> !!!
 Some files may be taken down, I will not be updating those !!! </h1>
 <h1 align="left"> I did not make this guide. </h1>